Neutral / cushion / high arch

 - The Icebug Acceleritas 6 RB9X is a trail running shoe that is crafted for those who want to excel in different running activities.
 It features the Polyester bluesign mesh upper.
 This updated material is airy and soft.
 Because of its lightweight structure, the user will feel like barefooted during the run.

 - The Icebug Acceleritas 6 RB9X also improved its midfoot pattern.
-Its design aims to enhance the fit for a better running experience further.
+Its design aims to enhance the fit for a better running experience further; it is ideal for neutral pronators.

 - A slightly reduced height of the heel cup is also an added feature of the shoe.
 This material aims to lessen the force in the Achilles tendon.